sp

 Tips about French culture - finding a toilet in Paris

-The public toilets in Paris are completely and automatically washed after every use.
+The public toilets in Paris are completely free and clean, and are locked and automatically washed after every use, for complete hygiene.

 Tips about French Culture #3 :